jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Customer reviews

-There is a customer review section.
+There is a Customer Reviews section.

 - This provides feedback for not only potential customers but also the bar itself to further improve
-- By having customers faces here shows that the bar has real clients
+- Having customers' faces here shows that the bar has real clients

 - Covered in user story: 2